 Lowrance and Humminbird are perhaps the two biggest names when it comes to sonar/GPS fish finder units on the market today.

-While both are great brands in their own right, there are differences that separate the two.
+While both are great brands in their own right, some differences separate the two.

-In this article we will take a look at those differences and make our pick of what brand we think is ahead of the game.
+In this article, we will look at those differences and pick what fish finder brand we think is ahead of the game.

 Reputation – Lowrance vs Humminbird

 Lowrance has a high reputation among the recreational and tournament fishing crowd.
-It’s easy to use, give anglers a plethora of features and options, and come with all an angler could need when out on the water.
+A Lowrance fish finder is easy to use, gives anglers a plethora of features and options, and comes with all an angler could need when out on the water.

-Features like Chartplotting and accurate GPS, down scan and side scan, featuring a crystal clear high definition display and incredibly accurate sonar readings at a decent price range for multiple budgets really sway the recreational angling communities to purchase their products.
-The reviews of anglers who use Lowrance is therefore generally very positive.
+Features like Chartplotting and accurate GPS, down scan and side scan, featuring a crystal clear high definition display and incredibly accurate sonar readings at a decent price range for multiple budgets, really sway the recreational angling communities to purchase their products.
+The reviews of anglers who use Lowrance are, therefore, generally very positive.